New Jersey Protective Order Lawyer

 It is also important to speak with a New Jersey protective order lawyer who can safeguard your legal and constitutional rights while your criminal case is pending.
-A skilled domestic violence lawyer can also represent you in court and help you obtain the best possible result in your pending case.Common Types of Protective Orders
+If this is under the conditions of a domestic violence case, having a skilled domestic violence lawyer represent you in court can help you obtain the best possible result in your pending domestic violence protective order case.

 One common type of New Jersey protective order is a no-contact order.
 In this instance, an abusive spouse - or a former spouse, as the case may be - can be ordered to stay away from the other spouse (or ex-spouse) for a certain period of time.